Here are the 10 most common problems that can trigger a check engine light.

 As its name implies, a spark plug wire transfers electricity from the coil to the spark plug.
 Without it, the fuel and air mixture in the cylinders wouldn’t ignite.
 A vast majority of cars use a single wire per cylinder, but there are models – notably some older Mercedes-Benzes – with two spark plugs per cylinder, and consequently two wires.

 Symptoms of bad spark plug wires include a rough idle, a noticeable drop in engine performance, and lower gas mileage.
-Count about $50 for a set of plug wires.
+Expect to spend about $50 for a set of plug wires.

 Mass airflow sensor failure